viktorsmari/viktorsmari.github.io/orihuela.md

 - It is a **proven fact** that when bicycle lanes are built, more people start using them.
    - Look at Valencia, Sevilla, Barcelona, Madrid, London, Copenhagen, Amsterdam etc.
 - Less cars, less traffic.
-- Less CO2 / noise.
+- Less air and noise pollution.
 - More parking spaces for those who still use the car.

 ### Orihuela Costa